vacp2p/rfc/ETHCHAT.md

 - The suggested ADKG makes assumes the existence of a PKI.
 In case of requiring removing such assumption, one can replace the VSS scheme with the **proposal (https://eprint.iacr.org/2021/118) from Alhaddad, Varia, and Zhang at the price of increasing the complexity.
 - Concerning the hardness of the ADKG, the proposal lies on the Discrete Logarithm assumption.
-- curve X448 MUST be chosen as the elicptic curve, since it offers a higher security level: 224-bit security instead of the 128-bit security provided by X25519.
+- The curve X448 MUST be chosen as the elliptic curve, since it offers a higher security level: 224-bit security instead of the 128-bit security provided by X25519.

-# Implementation Suggestions

--   The ADKG mechanism suggested works in asynchronous networks of $n \geq 3t + 1$ nodes, where at most t nodes could be malicious.
-The protocol supports any reconstruction threshold in $l \in [t, n-t-1]$.
--   The DKG suggested makes assumes the existence of a PKI.
-In case of requiring removing such assumption, one can replace the VSS scheme with the [Alhaddad et al.](https://eprint.iacr.org/2021/118) at the price of increasing the complexity.
--   The output of the DKG may be an integer (modulo a prime), meaning that one should apply a KDF to that output in order to obtain a result which could be used as an input for the double ratchet.
--   This approach share similarities with the point of view of [Farcaster](https://github.com/farcasterxyz/protocol/discussions/99).

 # Copyright